corda/corda-runtime-os/docs/configuration/configuration_management_process_flow.md

 Where we have:

-* `section`: The section of the configuration to be updated
+* `section`: The section of the configuration to be updated.
-* `config` The updated configuration in JSON or HOCON format
+* `config`: The updated configuration in JSON or HOCON format.
-* `schemaVersion` The schema version of the configuration
+* `schemaVersion`: The schema version of the configuration.
-* `version` The version number used for optimistic locking.
-The request will fail if this version does not match the version stored in the database for the corresponding section, or -1 if this is a new section for which no configuration has yet been stored
+* `version`: The version number used for optimistic locking.
+The request will fail if this version does not match the version stored in the database for the corresponding section, or -1 if this is a new section for which no configuration has yet been stored.

 These requests are automatically mapped to `HTTPUpdateConfigRequest` objects for handling by `ConfigRPCOpsImpl`.